nickserv/danamccurdy.com/_posts/2017-07-13-why-we-re-here.md

 Or, perhaps,
 we simply landed here,
-with the opportunity to learn.
+with an opportunity to learn.

 Whatever its source,
 to accept this gift